larispoli/immunoassay-lot-correction/README.md

 When Tier 2 is unavailable (no reference samples, or reference samples do not span all lots): Tier 1 is the only option.
 The Phase 2.2 diagnostics indicate how much confidence to place in it.

-## When Tier 1 May Not Be Appropriate

-The simultaneous fit shares all curve shape parameters across plates.
-This works when lot-to-lot variation is a shift in assay sensitivity (the curve moves left or right) without a change in curve shape.

-When a fundamental assay change has occurred -- such as a new antibody batch with different binding characteristics, a change in cross-reactivity, or a switch in assay format -- the curves may differ in shape, not just position.
+## **Dataset Considerations**

-### The 5PL Consideration
+### The Five-parameter Logistic Curve Fitted (5PL) Datasets

-This is particularly relevant when the assay uses a 5PL (five-parameter logistic) curve model.
 The 5PL includes an asymmetry parameter (f) that describes how the upper and lower portions of the curve differ in steepness.
 In the simultaneous fit, this parameter is shared across all plates.

 If the asymmetry genuinely differs across lots (e.g., because antibody binding kinetics changed), forcing a single shared value creates a compromise that does not accurately describe any lot.
 The midpoint can only shift the curve horizontally; it cannot compensate for a shape change.
 In this situation: